tarektarho/novi-eindopdracht-event-management-system/README.md

 ```

 ### **Configure Environment Variables**
-Create a `.env` file and add the following:
+Create a `.env` file if it does not exist and add the following:
 ```ini
 DB_URL=jdbc:postgresql://localhost:5432/EventManagementSystem
 DB_USERNAME=your_db_username